does not start with your customer purchasing or even interacting with your business.

 When you think of companies providing great customer service, Trader Joe’s is usually one of the first businesses that come to mind.
 Whether you are after the neighborhood feel vs big box retailer, seasonally adjusted products, or detailed thought about the customer experience, Trader Joes is the supermarket of choice.

-The Trader Joe’s mantra is to offer exceptional customer service through warm, friendly employees who are committed to serving customers.
+is to offer exceptional customer service through warm, friendly employees who are committed to serving customers.

 When you walk into a Trader Joe’s store, you can see employees decked out in Hawaiian-inspired garb, and several dedicated employees monitoring the store to make sure customers find what they came to shop for.
 In fact, if you ask an employee where an item is, they will stop what they are doing and walk you over to find the item you requested.